 Long Beach, CA 90840-1601

-In 2013, Dr. Berquist appeared as a historical expert on the Travel Channel historical artifact hunting show, “Dig Fellas.”
+With a former career in magazine journalism, Dr. Berquist also writes for American History magazine.
+In 2013, she appeared as a historical expert on the Travel Channel historical artifact hunting show “Dig Fellas.”
 She lives with her family and dog Leo in Los Angeles.